Ashu-hub/All-About-Java/java8 Notes.md

 	Java 8 has introduce **Lambda Expression** to bring the benefits of functional Programming in java, Lambda is just a **nameless function, which means it does not have name, return Type and access modifier.**
 	Java 8 has introduce **Functional Interface** to bring the use of lambda expression.
 Functional Interface is having Single Abstract Method(SAM) in it.
 To mark an interface Function an annotation has been introduce i.e. @FunctionInterface.
 	Java 8 has also added **method Reference** which enables us to define lambda expressions by referring to methods name directly.
-	Java 8 has also introduce **default concrete methods and static methods inside interface**.
+	Java 8 has also introduce **default concrete methods(extension or defender methods) and static methods inside interface**.
 	Java 8 has introduce **java.util.function** package which consititue all functional interfaces like Predicate, Function, Supplier, Consumer, BinaryOperator, UnaryOperator.
 	Java 8 has introduce **stream functionality** with java.util.stream package– which contains classes for processing sequence of elements.
 This is done by Stream pipeline chaining -
 		Syntax:- "source (.)
 0 or more Intermidiate Operation (.)
 Terminal operation".
 Intermediate operation like - filter, map, skip, peek, sorted, distinct etc while  Terminal operation like for each(Consumer), reduce, collect, toArray, findFirst, findAny, count etc.